Alonso-del-Arte/currency-demo/README.md

 price tiers and documentation on how to use the API.
 Also note that the API key does not expire monthly like Manny's does.

+As of September 22, 2025, Manny's free API is still down, but the server is still giving a response (HTTP 400).

 ## Notes about internationalization

 Although I have not made a conscious effort to internationalize this repository,